Spring Equinox Reflections: Spring Arrived in a Crystal Vase

 Spring does not ask me to become someone new.
 It asks me to participate in my own thaw.
 To bring myself back into alignment with the world outside, its rhythms, its light, its invitation to open.

-Maybe that is what spring has always been for me: that somewhere, a room is brightening, daffodils fill a crystal vase, and life ready to stir again.
+Maybe that is what spring has always been for me: a room growing brighter, daffodils filling a crystal vase, and life is ready to stir again.

 Next